Gerrudo/RESTaurantsExpress/README.md

 - [x] Have opening hour array display properly
 - [x] Handle is page data is missing, eg, no images/reviews
 - [x] Add loading screen while request is being run
-- [ ] Display Google Maps marker for Address
+- [x] Display Google Maps marker for Address
+- [ ] Add filter options for search: e.g type, open_now, radius
+- [ ] Format code including variables and consolidate any functions to make code look cleaner
+- [ ] Format jQuery UI functions like .hide and .show to make them easier to see and control (This step maybe skipped in favour of using a new framework)
+- [ ] Setup Mongo DB and have recent searches shown on the homepage
 - [ ] Rework the front end of the appliction using a framework: e.g Angular
-- [ ] Setup Mongo DB and have recent searches shown on the homepage
-- [ ] Add filter options for search: e.g type, open_now, radius
 - [ ] Write more Requirments

 ## Bugs